Brazil's Bolsonaro hits the streets in latest social distancing snub

 Critics say that Bolsonaro’s stance is chipping away at social distancing measures across Brazil.
 On Thursday, Reuters reported that lockdowns in Brazil’s largest cities to slow the coronavirus outbreak are beginning to slip.

+So far, 1,057 people have died from COVID-19 in Brazil, with 19,638 confirmed cases, according to the latest official figures on Friday.

-Reporting by Pedro Fonseca; Editing by Steve Orlofsky
+Reporting by Pedro Fonseca; Editing by Steve Orlofsky and Alistair Bell